BioImages: The Virtual Field-Guide (UK)

 The smears will remain tacky for two to three weeks, depending on temperature, but they will last a whole summer if the box of slides is stored in a re-sealable polythene bag in the fridge.

-Collection of pollen from catkins:
+Collection of pollen from flowers:

 Examining the pollen:

-It’s useful to have some 2" squares of paper tissue to hand (paper tissue cut into squares is fine, loo paper is too dusty) to soak up fluids, wipe spills etc. You'll also need a receptacle for waste tissue and to catch the washings; an old margarine carton is fine.
+It’s useful to have some 2" squares of paper tissue to hand (paper tissue cut into squares is fine, paper serviettes are better, loo paper is too dusty) to soak up fluids, wipe spills etc. You’ll also need a receptacle for waste tissue and to catch the washings; an old margarine carton is fine.
 Lab coat or old clothes are also recommended and you may want to protect the carpet.

 With a fine pipette, drip a few drops of isopropyl alcohol onto the smear and let them run off.
 Make sure the whole smear is wetted.
 This only takes a few moments and dewaxes the pollen.
 (This is when you find out if you put the pollen on the wrong side of the slide!)
 Soak up the excess with paper tissue, taking care not to touch the smear itself.

-When sufficiently stained gently lower a coverslip onto your prep. and examine immediately.
+When sufficiently stained, gently lower a coverslip onto your prep. and examine immediately.
 Don’t let the pollen dry out.
 The x10 objective is usually appropriate for gross structure, with x40 for surface detail; only the very smallest pollens (forget-me-nots!) require oil-immersion (x100).
 A green filter often makes the red-stained details stand out better, especially for photography.
 Try to avoid sliding the coverslip or crashing into it with the objective as this may cause the grains to clump or burst.

 White, 1999, describes how to prepare permanent mounts using aqueous mountant or glycerine jelly.